Castlevania (1986 video game): Versions and re-releases

-Castlevania has been ported to a variety of different video game consoles, handheld game consoles, home computer systems and mobile phones.
+Castlevania has been ported to a variety of different video game consoles, handheld game consoles, home computer systems, and mobile phones.

 A ROM cartridge version of the game was released for the Japanese Family Computer in 1993.
 The release omitted the name registration screen from the original Famicom Disk version (as well as saving) and included an "Easy" mode.

 In 2002, Konami released the first three NES Castlevania games for Windows as Konami Collector's Series: Castlevania & Contra.

-In 2004, Castlevania was released for the Game Boy Advance as part of the Classic NES Series published by Nintendo.
+In 2004, Castlevania was released for the Game Boy Advance as part of the Classic NES Series by Nintendo.
 The original end credits of the game, which consisted of puns on the names of horror movie stars, were removed in this version.

 The original game was included as one of 30 games featured on the 2016 NES Classic Edition.

 The game is included in Castlevania Anniversary Collection, a compilation released as part of Konami's 50th anniversary.
 In Japan, this compilation includes the 1993 Famicom port instead of the original version.
 This contrasts the Virtual Console which used the Famicom Disk System version in all of its Japanese rereleases.

-Reception
+Reception and legacy

-Since its original release, Castlevania has received a generally positive reception.
-Japanese gaming publication Famitsu gave it a score of 34 out of 40.
+For the original Famicom Disk System release, a review in the Japanese magazine Beep complimented the graphics and controls while stating that Konami may have focused too much on graphics as they found the game to be relatively short.
+The Japanese gaming publication Bi-Weekly Famitsu, two reviewers praised the games graphics, with one saying that most of the data on the cartridge must be dedicated to the graphics.
+The other two reviewers complimented the game overall stating that it was a typically high quality work from Konami, with one praising the scale of the game due to it being for the Famicom Disc System.
+Among the negatives were that collecting points in the game seemed trivial as its not the goal of the game and the movement was a little monotonous.
+It was the highest rated game Famitsu reviewed in 1986.

 Computer and Video Games also gave it a positive review in 1989, praising the "huge playing area and lots of neat touches" that would "keep you engrossed for weeks."
 They criticized the "gaudy graphics" but said "it's the gameplay that counts, and it's great!"
 It sold impressively and was considered a classic by Retro Gamer and IGN.